 The mids are still forward facing and carry the high level of detail to instruments and voices.

 The highs haven't changed much and still seem relaxed.
 I didn't notice any sibilance.

 Soundstage: There is no significant change in the soundstage.
 In that regard, the soundstage is still wide and tall like the Genesis.

 Overall sound of the Kinera Nanna 2.0 Pro with the Satin Audio Perseus cable

-Comparison with the Kinera Nanna 2.0 Pro standard cable
+Compared to the Kinera Nanna 2.0 Pro standard cable

-Deep Bass & Bass: The deep bass is a little deeper and the bass is the same as with the standard cable.
+Deep Bass & Bass: The deep bass is a little deeper and the bass is the same as the standard cable.
 The bass structure is still of high quality.

-Cable improvement points
+Cable upgrade points

-From a physical point of view, the cable is quite stiff and not very flexible.This means that it does not bend or shape well when in use.
+Physically, the cable is quite stiff and not very flexible, which means it doesn't bend or shape well when in use.
 In fact, the cable remains partially coiled during use.
-It appears that the cable has only one "state" and it maintains that state.
-This is due to the fact that, unlike other cables, the cable has an extra shielding that covers the conductors.
+It appears that the cable has and maintains only one "state".
+This is due to the fact that, unlike other cables, the cable has an extra shield that encloses the conductors.